israel-arvizu/Deal_Hunt/README.md

-# Deal_Hunt
+# Music_Hunt
-A website to showcase deals from many of your favorite retailers and more!
+A website to that showcases all of your favorite albums.